This article will discuss:

 #4 No Financial Support For Family at Home

 Your family in the home country (or abroad with you) should have some kind of financial support structure so that they are not dependent on you while you are studying in the US.

 You should not show an intention to work to make money to support you and your family.

 #5 Studying a Course that has no Career option in Home Country

-If you have enrolled in a course in USA which does not really have any scope of job in your home country, your intention is pretty much clear that you do not want to return.
+If you have enrolled in a course in the USA which does not really have any scope of job in your home country, your intention is pretty much clear that you do not want to return.

-214B visa rejection is not usually given for H1B or L visa as it allows an immigrant intent meaning that you are allowed to have an intention of staying in US and file your Green card.
+214B visa rejection is not usually given for H1B or L visa as it allows an immigrant intent meaning that you are allowed to have any intention of staying in the US and file your Green card.
 H1B and L dependents like H4 and L2 are also not issued 214b denials.